ahbarnett/perifmms/README.md

 ### Installation

 1. Download using `git`, `svn`, or as a zip (see green button above).
 1. Download and install http://www.cims.nyu.edu/cmcl/fmm2dlib/fmm2dlib.html, and make sure the matlab interfaces work.
-If you have R2016b you may have trouble with openmp  and mex; if so, poke in the fmmlib2d makefiles to build the single-thread mex executable.
+If you have R2016b you may have trouble with openmp  and mex; if so, poke in the fmmlib2d makefiles to build the single-thread mex executable for now.
 1. Make sure fmmlib2d/matlab is in your matlab path.
 1. Testing: in matlab run `cd lap2d; lap2d2p`.
 Should report errors less than 1e-12 then produce plot of a periodic potential due to some dipoles.